Django 101: Key Facts for Beginners

 When we don’t need to use Django

-Django comes with a lot of features to be used in all areas.
-If you want to make a simple site only specific to your needs, you can find a web framework which is easier to use.
+Django comes with many features to be used in all areas.
+If you want to make a simple site only specific to your needs, you can find a web framework that is easier to use.

 Django requirements1.
 To use Django, you must have Python installed.
 In the table below, you can find which Python version is compatible with which Django version: